opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 Parameter | Data type | Description
 :--- | :--- | :---
 `max_results` | Integer | The maximum number of results returned by the response.
 Default is `10`.
 `next_token` | Integer | Represents the position in the conversation order to retrieve.
-For example, if three conversation, A, B, and C, exist, `next_token=1` would return conversations B and C.
+For example, if three conversation, A, B, and C, exist, `next_token=1` would return conversations B and C. Default is `0`.

 The Memory API responds with the most recent conversation created first, as indicated in the `create_time` field of the response as shown in the following example: